rahulyhg/sunrise-sunset/readme.txt

 This widget displays the sunrise and sunset times for select cities.
 You can set the location using a drop down list.

-In order to add a city please add a line to the cities.txt file.
-The file formate is:
+To Add a city go to city.txt and add a line with the following format:
-<cityname>:<timezone>:<latitude>:<longitude>
+<city>:<latitude>:<longitude>:<timezone>:<summertimezone>

 For example:
-Orlando,FL:America/New_York:28.55:-81.33
+Miami, FL:25.82:-80.28:EST:EDT

 Logitude is always negative for cities  in the United States.
 This plugin should handle cities from different countries, but it has not been tested.